 In 2006, the Anacostia Watershed Restoration Partnership (AWRP) was formed.
 The AWRP is a regional, multi-jurisdictional consortium dedicated to restoring and protecting the Anacostia River.
 The Metropolitan Washington Council of Governments (COG) serves as the administrative home of the AWRP, taking responsibility for facilitating meetings, activities, and information sharing among members of the Anacostia Watershed Restoration Partnership.
 For more information about the AWRP, please visit www.anacostia.net.

 In the past 30 years, significant progress has been made in cleaning up the Anacostia, but there is still much work that needs to be done.
-This blog, which is maintained by the Anacostia Watershed Manager at COG, focuses on highlighting the work being done to restore the health of the Anacostia River and its watershed.
+This blog, which is maintained by staff at COG, focuses on highlighting the work being done to restore the health of the Anacostia River and its watershed.